-- Today we will drive up into the highlands by car to visit a small village where we will be welcomed with music and dancing by the villagers.
+- Today we will drive up into the highlands to visit a small village where we will be welcomed with music and dancing.

 - After gaining our first insights into the local techniques of spinning, binding, dyeing and weaving, we will have the opportunity to purchase some of the finished textiles, while the adventurous among us will be able to try betel nut, tobacco and locally distilled liquor.

-- After lunch on board we will head out to a village inhabited by refugees from an island off Flores, who were forced to leave their island following a volcanic eruption, and will see a demonstration of how they produce their distinctive textiles.
+- After lunch on board, we will head out to a village inhabited by refugees from an island off Flores, who were forced to leave there following a volcanic eruption, and will see a demonstration of how they produce their distinctive textiles.